William Bartram

-William Bartram (April 20, 1739 – July 22, 1823) was an American botanist, ornithologist, natural historian and explorer.
-Bartram was the author of an acclaimed book, now known by the shortened title Bartram's Travels, which chronicled his explorations of the southern British colonies in North America from 1773 to 1777.
+William Bartram (April 20, 1739 – July 22, 1823) was an American naturalist, writer and explorer.
+Bartram was the author of an acclaimed book, now known by the shortened title Bartram's Travels, which chronicled his explorations of the Southern Colonies of British North America from 1773 to 1777.
 Bartram has been described as "the first naturalist who penetrated the dense tropical forests of Florida".

 Bartram was one of the first ornithologists born in America.
 In 1756, at the age of 17, he collected the type specimens of 14 species of American birds, which were illustrated and described by the English naturalist George Edwards in Gleanings of Natural History vol. 2 (1760).
 These accounts formed the basis of the scientific descriptions of Linnaeus (1707–1778), Johann Friedrich Gmelin (1748–1804) and John Latham (1740–1837).
 Bartram also made significant contributions to botanical literature.
 Like his father, he was a member of the American Philosophical Society, elected in 1768.

 Early life and family

-The son of Ann (née Mendenhall) and the naturalist John Bartram, William and his twin sister Elizabeth were born in Kingsessing, Philadelphia, Pennsylvania.
+The son of Ann (née Mendenhall) and the naturalist John Bartram, William and his twin sister Elizabeth were born in Kingsessing, Philadelphia, in the Province of Pennsylvania.
 As a boy, he accompanied his father on many of his travels to the Catskill Mountains, the New Jersey Pine Barrens, New England, and Florida.
 From his mid-teens, Bartram was noted for the quality of his botanic and ornithological drawings.
 He also had an increasing role in the maintenance of his father's botanic garden, and added many rare species to it.

 On "may ye 30th 1756", his father John wrote the following passage in a letter to the English naturalist Peter Collinson: "Billy is much obliged to thee for his drawing paper...he hath drawn many rare birds in order to send to thee & dryed ye birds to send to his friend edwards to whome he is much obliged for those two curious bookes...he spent his time this spring in shooting & drawing ye rare birds of quick passage..."